mattarderne/firefox_explore/README.md

 admin11
 ```

+## Links
+* [Browsing Overview](http://localhost:3000/dashboard/1), use as a starting point
+* [Base SQL table](http://localhost:3000/question/33), use this as a base for new queries

 The dashboards sometimes need to be refreshed after their first run if any questions don't load

 ## Procrastinate

 This allows you to define a "bad list" of sites that you'd like to mark specifically (or use as a way to insert custom data into the sqlite db)

-1. Modify the `procrastinate.csv` file with the domains you want to include, use [this](http://localhost:3000/question/37) question to get your top 20 list.
+1. Modify the `site_list` in `procrastinate.py` with the domains you want to include, use [this](http://localhost:3000/question/37) question to get your top 20 list.
-2. Install sqlite with `pip install procrastinate/requirements.txt`
-3. Run `python procrastinate/procrastinate.py` to copy the lists to the `procrastinate.db`
+2. Run `python procrastinate.py` to copy the lists to the `places.sqlite`

 # TODO